Balance & Falls Prevention Class Brisbane

 - postural control exercises

-Some people also benefit from related services such as balance improvement strategies, balance training, and fall prevention exercise between classes.
+Some people also benefit from related support such as balance assessment, balance training, and fall prevention exercise between classes.

 When Should You Book a Balance Assessment?